 When students struggle, the best investment is knowledgeable teachers.
 Reading Recovery teachers learn, over the course of an academic year, to observe and assess children’s early literacy strengths, to design and deliver individual lessons and to analyze their teaching decisions.

 Each school district selects the teachers for Reading Recovery training.
-Teachers must be certified and have a record of successful classroom teaching, though it is not required that this be Grade 1 reading.
+Teachers must be currently certified and have a record of successful classroom teaching and it is helpful to have experience with early literacy.

-The course begins with several days of intensive training on the administration and interpretation of the Observation Survey of Early Literacy Achievement followed by bi-weekly classes.
+The course begins in September with several days of intensive training on the administration and interpretation of the Observation Survey of Early Literacy Achievement followed by bi-weekly classes.

 The Teacher Leader visits each teacher-in-training 5 times during the year to observe a lesson and to provide support and consultation.